-At The Grange Festival, young as we still are in this first season, we are dedicated to establishing schemes for understudies, assistants to directors and conductors and apprenticeship roles for the many technical roles behind the scenes.
-We start on a small scale in our first year with full understudy and assistant roles but with plans in place to expand to behind the scenes roles year by year.
+At The Grange Festival, young as we still are in our second season, we are dedicated to establishing schemes for understudies, assistants to directors and conductors and apprenticeship roles for the many technical roles behind the scenes.
+We started on a small scale in our first year with full understudy and assistant roles but with plans in place to expand to behind the scenes roles year by year.
 The months these assistants and understudies spend working closely with teams of internationally experienced professionals at the highest level is invaluable and can be the stepping stone to the next level.

 Every singer gets ill occasionally, and, sometimes, perish the thought, on a performance day.
 But the show must always go on, and a replacement has to be found, sometimes minutes before the curtain rises.
 Every part needs to be covered for this unwanted eventuality, but in truth going on stage at short notice is the secret fantasy of every understudy.